A Games Journalist creates news, features and reviews about video games and the wider industry.

 YOUR LEARNING JOURNEY

 As a professional, you’ll follow trends, research, make announcements and review new game releases.
 You’ll have an expert level knowledge of the game industry and may use online platforms and social media to follow trends and publish articles, blogs, vlogs and/or podcasts.
-In your work you might use automation platforms like Tweetdeck and insight tools like Google Analytics.
+You might use automation platforms like Tweetdeck and insight tools like Google Analytics.

 Working in the games industry is highly competitive and you’ll need to make sure your portfolio (a collection of your best work) stands out to employers and course leaders.